comp110-lytle/comp110/site/exercises/linked-list-utils.md

 ## Overview

-In these exercises you will implement a few algorithms to process a singly-linked list data structure.
+In this exercise, you will implement a few algorithms to process a singly-linked list data structure.

-Recall in the lectures on 11/11 and 11/13, we were writing methods and functions for the `Node` class.
-In this exercise, you will not be creating functions that take in and/or return `Node` objects.
-Create a new folder in your `exercises` folder called `ex08`.
-Then, copy your `cl/linked_list.py` module from class and paste it into your `ex08` folder.
+Recall in the lecture on 11/13, we explored the `Node` class and wrote a recursive function that took in a `Node` object.
+In this exercise, you will similarly be creating functions that take in and/or return `Node` objects.
+Create a new folder in your `exercises` folder called `ex07`.
+Then, copy your code from the 11/13 lecture and paste it into your `ex07` folder.
 You must use **recursive function calls** to implement the functions below.
 If you use loops, your work for that function will be disqualified.

 ## `value_at`